knutankv/wawi/README.md

 What is WAWI?
 =======================
-WAWI is a Python toolbox for prediction of response of structures exposed to wind and wave excitation.
+WAWI is a Python toolbox for prediction of response of structures exposed to wind and wave excitation, using a multimodal frequency-domain approach.
+It supports special features such as:

+* Hydrodynamic added mass, radiation damping and hydrodynamic force transfer function from e.g. WAMIT analysis
+* Quasisteady wind forcing for buffeting analysis
+* Combined effects of wind and waves
+* Iterative multimodal flutter
+* Iterative modal analysis
+* Modelling of motion-induced aerodynamic forces using aerodynamic derivatives
+* Inhomogeneous sea states
+* Inhomogeneous mean wind (other parameters planned for)
+* Current effects on wave excitation
+* Stochastic linearization methodology to support linearized effect of quadratic drag damping (both line elements and pontoon objects)
+* Object-oriented model setup, including FE description (using Python package BEEF) of beams exposed to aerodynamic forcing

+Planned implemented in the near future:

+* Fully inhomogeneous wind state definition (all wind field parameters)
+* Hydrodynamic interaction effects from multibody analyses
+* Second-order wave excitation effects
+* Definition of ADs (aerodynamic derivatives) using rational functions

 The package is still under development in its alpha stage, and documentation and testing will be completed along the way.

 Installation